Pathophysiology of Osteoporosis

 Preventive measures for all of these patients include appropriate calcium and vitamin D intake, weight-bearing exercise, fall prevention, and other ways to reduce risk (eg, avoiding tobacco and limiting alcohol).
 In addition, drug therapy is indicated for patients who have osteoporosis or who have osteopenia if they are at increased risk of fracture, such as those with a high FRAX score, and patients taking glucocorticoids.
 Drug therapy tends to involve the same drugs as are given for treatment of osteoporosis.
 Educating patients and the community about the importance of bone health remains of utmost importance.

-Bone is lost at a rate of about 0.3 to 0.5%/yr after age 40, accelerating after menopause in women to about 3 to 5%/yr for about 5 to 7 yr.
+Bone is lost at a rate of about 0.3 to 0.5%/year after age 40, accelerating after menopause in women to about 3 to 5%/year for about 5 to 7 years.

 More than 95% of osteoporosis in women and about 80% in men is primary.

-Suspect osteoporosis in patients who have fractures caused by unexpectedly little force (fragility fractures) of the spine, distal radius, femoral neck, or greater trochanter.
+Suspect osteoporosis in patients who have fractures caused by unexpectedly little force (fragility fractures) of the spine, humerus, distal radius, or hip.

 Consider testing patients for causes of secondary bone loss if the Z-score is ≤ -2.0, an unexplained fracture occurs while on treatment for osteoporosis, or a cause of secondary bone loss is clinically suspected.

 For treatment and prevention, ensure adequate intake of calcium and vitamin D, using supplements when necessary, and modify risk factors to help preserve bone mass (eg, with weight-bearing exercise and by minimizing use of caffeine, alcohol, and tobacco).

-Treat most patients with an antiresorptive drug (eg, bisphosphonate, selective estrogen receptor modulator, receptor activator of nuclear factor kappa-B ligand [RANKL] inhibitor, a drug used for hormone replacement therapy) or an anabolic agent such as teriparatide, abaloparatide, or romosozumab.
+Treatments include antiresorptive drugs (eg, bisphosphonates, a selective estrogen receptor modulator, receptor activator of nuclear factor kappa-B ligand [RANKL] inhibitor, a drug used for hormone replacement therapy) or an anabolic agent such as teriparatide, abaloparatide, or romosozumab.